timbotron/lemon-filling/README.md

+# Author
+* Tim Habersack
+* tim@hithlonde.com

 # Overview

 Lemon-filling is a tool to build localization into your application, complete with a localizer front-end.
 It works by breaking up this complex task by having the author think in three categories; **Locale**, **Terms** and **Pages**.

+A demo of the admin area of Lemon-filling can be [found here](http://lab.citracode.com/lemon-filling/)

 ## Locale